eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 });
 ```

-From this, we can create a new _round of battle_ function which pipes the `BattleState` to the `applyHardMode` function before continuing on with the original game.
+From this, we can create a new _round of battle_ function, which pipes the `BattleState` to the `applyHardMode` function before continuing with the original game.

 ```typescript
 const hardRoundOfBattle: BattleRound = spell =>
   pipe(applyHardMode, roundOfBattle(spell));
 ```

-We can then use the same setup as we did for part one, instead supplying the new `hardRoundOfBattle` function instead.
+We can then use the same setup as we did for part one, instead supplying the new `hardRoundOfBattle` function.
-In doing so we get the desired answer to the question 🌟.
+In doing so, we get the desired answer to the question 🌟.

 ```typescript
 const part2 = (input: string): number => {